-In 2006 he was awarded a Fellowship in the Canadian Medical and Biomedical Engineering Society, having received their Outstanding Young Canadian Biomedical Engineer early in his career.
-In June of 2009, he was awarded a Doctor of Science (honoris causa)
+He has been awarded a Fellowship in the Canadian Medical and Biomedical Engineering Society, having received their Outstanding Young Canadian Biomedical Engineer early in his career.
+In 2009, he was awarded a Doctor of Science (honoris causa)

 degree from Simon Fraser University for 'technological innovation combined with an entrepreneurial spirit and a profound commitment to the public good'.
-In May of 2011, he was awarded a Doctor of Science (honoris causa) degree from the University of British Columbia 'for developing new medical technologies, for guiding the growth of Canada's biomedical engineering fields and for helping improve health care'.
+Subsequently he was awarded a Doctor of Science (honoris causa) degree from the University of British Columbia 'for developing new medical technologies, for guiding the growth of Canada's biomedical engineering fields and for helping improve health care'.
 In 2016, he received the Dean's Medal of Distinction from the Faculty of Applied Science at the University of British Columbia 'for outstanding contributions to applied science'.

-He founded and served as Director of the Biomedical Engineering Department at the Vancouver Hospital & Health Sciences Centre from 1975-1990.
-He is presently Adjunct Professor, Department of Electrical and Computer Engineering, and Adjunct Professor of Orthopaedics, Faculty of Medicine, at the University of British Columbia, Vancouver, British Columbia.
-He also has been Adjunct Professor in the School of Engineering Science at Simon Fraser University, Burnaby, British Columbia, Canada.
+Dr. McEwen founded and served as Director of the Biomedical Engineering Department at the Vancouver Hospital & Health Sciences Centre from 1975-1990.
+He is presently Adjunct Professor, Department of Electrical and Computer Engineering, and Adjunct Professor of Orthopedics, Faculty of Medicine, at the University of British Columbia, Vancouver, British Columbia.
+He is also Adjunct Professor in the School of Engineering Science at Simon Fraser University, Burnaby, British Columbia, Canada.

-He currently has over 220 patents and patent applications in the United States, Canada, Europe and other countries for a wide range of medical devices in fields including orthopaedics, anesthesia, ophthalmology, laboratory medicine and surgery.
+In total, he has over 240 patents and patent applications in the United States, Canada, Europe and other countries for a wide range of medical devices in fields including orthopedics, anesthesia, ophthalmology, laboratory medicine, surgery, exercise science and rehabilitation.

 Dr. McEwen invented the automatic tourniquet system for surgery.
-He and his colleagues have been awarded over 160 patents in the United States and other countries for tourniquet-related technologies, and has numerous tourniquet-related patent applications pending in the U.S. and elsewhere.
+To date, he and his colleagues have been awarded over 170 patents in the United States and other countries for tourniquet-related technologies, and he has numerous tourniquet-related patent applications pending in the U.S. and elsewhere.
 He is the author or co-author of a number of papers on the subject of surgical tourniquets.
 Almost all modern tourniquet systems that are now used in western countries are based on the tourniquet-related inventions and subsequent developments made by Dr. McEwen and his R&D team.
-For example, the A.T.S. series of automated surgical tourniquet systems and related products manufactured and sold by Zimmer worldwide are based on that research and development.
+For example, the A.T.S. series of automated surgical tourniquet systems and related products manufactured and sold by Zimmer Biomet worldwide are based on that research and development.
 Also, he created Delfi Medical Innovations Inc., a Vancouver-based company, to supply specialty tourniquet-related products invented and developed by the same group.
 One of those products is now being used widely in pre-hospital settings by paramedics and military forces in the US, Europe, the Middle East and elsewhere, helping to save both life and limb.
 Other Delfi specialty tourniquet products are used in surgery to improve safety and quality, and beyond surgery to enhance and accelerate recovery of soldiers, athletes and others from injuries via personalized bloodflow-restricted resistance training.

-Globally, it is estimated that the automatic surgical tourniquets which Dr. McEwen and his team have invented and developed are now used in more than 17,000 surgeries daily in over 40 countries and in many different types of surgical procedures.
-Worldwide, it is estimated that more than 72 million surgical procedures have been performed using Dr. McEwen's automatic tourniquet technologies and innovations.
-Their widespread adoption and use has resulted in significantly improved safety, quality and economy.
-As a result of the success and widespread impact on the public of his surgical tourniquet-related inventions, Dr. McEwen was awarded the Meritorious Achievement Award from the Association of Professional Engineers of British Columbia and the $100,000 Principal Award for Innovation in Canada from the Ernest C. Manning Awards Foundation.
+Globally, it is estimated that the automatic surgical tourniquets which Dr. McEwen and his team have invented and developed are now used in more than 20,000 surgeries daily in over 40 countries and in many different types of surgical procedures.
+Worldwide, it is estimated that more than 80 million surgical procedures have been performed to date using Dr. McEwen's automatic tourniquet technologies and related innovations.
+Their widespread adoption and use has resulted in significantly improved surgical safety, quality and economy.
+As a result of the success and widespread impact on the public of his surgical tourniquet-related inventions, Dr. McEwen was awarded the Meritorious Achievement Award from the Association of Professional Engineers of British Columbia and the $100,000 Principal Award for Innovation from the Ernest C. Manning Awards Foundation.

-Dr. McEwen is currently a Trustee and Vice President of the Board of Trustees of the Ernest C. Manning Awards Foundation, and in that capacity works to help increase public awareness of the fundamental importance of innovators and innovation to our economy and to our society.
+Dr. McEwen is currently a Trustee and Vice President of the Board of Trustees of the Ernest C. Manning Awards Foundation, and in that capacity works with like-minded individuals to help increase public awareness of the fundamental importance of innovators and innovation to our economy and to our society.
 To advance public education, he created and funds a number of targeted scholarships and bursaries annually at various high schools.
-To help advance post-secondary educational programs, he served on the Board of Governors of the British Columbia Institute of Technology for 6 years, and to help advance the role of engineering in the economy, he served on the (BC) Premier's Advisory Council on Science and Technology for two years.
+To help advance post-secondary educational programs, he has served on the Board of Governors of the British Columbia Institute of Technology for several years, and to help advance the role of innovation and engineering in the economy he has served on the (BC) Premier's Advisory Council on Science and Technology.

-He has also served as a President of the Board of Directors of the ALS Society of British Columbia, a Society focused on offering more help and hope to those living with ALS (Amyotrophic Lateral Sclerosis or Lou Gehrig's disease), a fatal disease with a short life expectancy, no known cause, no cure, and few effective treatments at present.
-In that Society, one of his initiatives was to create a unique annual design competition to improve the quality of life of those now living with ALS.
+In his community, he has served as a President of the Board of Directors of the ALS Society of British Columbia, a Society focused on offering more help and hope to those living with ALS (Amyotrophic Lateral Sclerosis or Lou Gehrig's disease), a fatal disease with a short life expectancy, no known cause, no cure, and few effective treatments at present.
+In that Society, one of his initiatives was to create a unique design competition to improve the quality of life of those living with ALS.
 This design competition was inspired by individuals facing great adversity with courage and grace, and involved pairing engineering and technology students with ALS patients, caregivers and professionals to collaboratively develop technologies that might offer more help and more hope.
 As a result, he was honoured with a British Columbia Achievement Award 'in recognition of outstanding community service', and with the William Fraser Leadership Development Award from the ALS Society of Canada.